 Credits at the voltage of connection

-31. In the case of generators, the proportions relate to the notional assets whose construction or expansion might be avoided due to the generator’s offsetting of demand on the network and takes the same values as for a demand user at the same network level of supply.
+31. In the case of generators, the proportions relate to the notional assets whose construction or expansion might be avoided due to the generator’s offsetting of demand on the network and is set at 0%.

 Consultation Questions